SalomePlatform/jobmanager/doc/job.rst

                                           the job's *work directory*.
 **Output files**         No               A list of files or directories that have to be copied from the job's resource
                                           to the user computer into the *result directory*.
-**Work directory**       No               It's the directory on the job's resource where the job will be executed.
-If
+**Work directory**       Yes              It's the directory on the job's resource where the job will be executed.
-                                          the user does not provide a directory, a default directory will be created into the resource with this path: **~/Batch/"current date"**.
 **Result directory**     Yes              It's the directory in the user computer where the job's results have to be
                                           copied at the end of the job.
 ======================== ================ ==============================================================================